awfixer-org/awfixer-pm/README.md

 #### This product has a bit of a missleading name, being a package manager means one of two things, it means what you think, and it means what it is.
 Let's break that down so that we can figure out what the purpose of AWFixerPM is.

+> _What is a package manager?_

+A package manager is kinda a literal thing, to be honest with you.
+It manages packages.
+Issue is that your traditional package manager is kinda racist.
+It will only manage a specific kind of package, one that is predeterined to be the superiour kind of package.
+Debian's apt will only manage .deb packages.
+Fedora's DNF will only manage .rpm packages.
+And so on.
+That is also true for pipx cargo pnpm, and so on.
+This is where AWFixerPM will be different.
+It will be a system wide package manager, with the power to utilize other packaging formats as needed to keep your system up and running.